plaans/resources-icaps-26-domrep/README.md

 - `main`:

     - `aries`:
         - `aries`: Git submodule of Aries.
-Needed if you want to build it yourself using (`cargo build --release`).
-The path to the executable to use (see `justfile`) will have to point to `[this-folder]/aries/target/release/aries-plan-engine`. **Note that this executable will use the "standard" plan parser, not the "modified" one (see below)**.
+Needed if you want to build it yourself using `cargo build --release`.
+The path to the binary to use (see `justfile`) will have to point to `[this-folder]/aries/aries/target/release/aries-plan-engine`. **Note that this binary will use the "standard" plan parser, not the "modified" one (see below)**.
-        - `default-bin`: Includes default `aries` executables that you can use if you do not want to build it yourself in the submodule.
+        - `default-bin`: Includes default `aries` binaries that you can use if you do not want to build it yourself in the submodule.
-            - `standard`: The contained executable uses the "standard" plan parser, which interprets all lifted arguments of the same name as the same variable (enforcing all occurrences of a lifted argument to be grounded identically).
+            - `standard`: The contained binary uses the "standard" plan parser, which interprets all lifted arguments of the same name as the same variable (enforcing all occurrences of a lifted argument to be grounded identically).
-            - `independent`: The contained executable uses the "modified" plan parser, which interprets each lifted argument as an independent plan variable, even if it shares its name with another one. **This is the configuration used in the experiments reported in the paper to ensure a fair comparison with the baseline, as it is this interpretation followed by it.**
+            - `independent`: The contained binary uses the "modified" plan parser, which interprets each lifted argument as an independent plan variable, even if it shares its name with another one. **This is the configuration used in the experiments reported in the paper to ensure a fair comparison with the baseline, as it is this interpretation followed by it.**

     - `justfile`: Contains both high-level and low-level commands that you can use to reproduce the experiments and/or set up your own.
 This includes commands to generate the `.txt` that populate `input/aries`, commands parsing the logs to produce summary `.json` files in `output/aries`, commands to plot figures based on said `.json` files, and, of course, commands to run the experiments (either all or individual instances, both locally or via `slurm`).
         - **NOTE 1**: The `aries` variable in the beginning of `justfile` corresponds to the command to execute Aries (`./[path-to-bin]`, see above).